CMSgov/bcda-app/README.md

 ### **NEVER PUT PASSWORDS, KEYS, OR SECRETS OF ANY KIND IN APPLICATION CODE!
 INSTEAD, USE THE STRATEGY OUTLINED HERE**

-In the project root `bcda-app/` directory, create a file called `.env.sh`
+In the project root `bcda-app/` directory, create a file called `.env.sh`.
+This file is ignored by git and will not be committed
 ```
 $ touch .env.sh
 ```